Ruvyrom/Ruvomain-Protocole/README.md

 ---
 "Surgical Minimalism" is the art of achieving maximum efficiency through the smallest possible codebase.
 By eliminating external dependencies, we reduce the system's attack surface and ensureabsolute transparency.

-*   **Zero-Dependency:** No Java, no middleware, no pre-compiled binaries.
+*   **Zero-Dependency:** No Java, no **Zero-Dependency:** No Java, no middleware, no pre-compiled binaries.
 Just pure shell.

-*   **Auditable:** Every line of code is human-readable.
+**Auditable:** Every line of code is human-readable.
 You own the process from end to end.

-*   **Autonomous:** The protocol executes, performs the surgical strike, and terminates.
+ **Autonomous:** The protocol executes, performs the surgical strike, and terminates.
 No resident services (daemons) remain in the background.

+**Automated:**
+>Automatic installation of ADB for Debian, Arch, and Fedora-based distributions, as well as for Termux
+>
+>Select the list to apply (e.g., ruvomain_tier1_stable or your own file), and Ruvomain takes care of the debloating for you.

 ---
 ## ⚖️ Comparison Matrix